 “Where should our focus be today?” is always a great place to start.
-This allows the client to tell you where on his or her body is causing the most pain or trouble.
+This allows the client to tell you where on their body is causing the most pain or trouble.

 “What do you find aggravates your condition?” is also key to ask clients.
-Sometimes they may not be sure and you can help them think about their daily activities that may need reworking.
-Make notes on client’s emotional and physical status, but only his or her direct remarks about each.
+Sometimes they may not be sure, and you can help them think about their daily activities that may need reworking.
+Make notes on the client’s emotional and physical status, but only their direct remarks about each.

 Don’t wait until after an appointment or even after your workday to begin making notes!
 If you’re too busy to take proper notes between sessions, consider taking short notes to expand on later when you have more time.

-Take notes as the client talks on a computer or tablet without the hassle of writing it down and transferring it later.
+Take notes as the client talks on a computer or tablet without the hassle of writing them down and transferring them later.
 This is essential so that you don’t forget any helpful or important information.

 Take notes on both the subjective remarks (“It’s hard for me to pick up my child”) and objective observations (“Client is limping on left side”).

-Have some more tips on how you simplify the use of SOAP Notes?
-We’d love to hear them.
-Leave a comment below!
-If you’re looking for HIPAA compliant, seamlessly integrated SOAP Notes that almost write themselves, try our premium SOAP Notes for free for 30 Days.
+If you’re looking for seamlessly integrated SOAP notes that almost write themselves, try our premium SOAP notes free for 30 days.